The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 Pattern Recognition: It evaluates how often someone returns items, the value of the items, and whether a receipt was provided.

-Scoring System: If a customer’s return behavior is flagged as excessive or suspicious, TRE may alert the retailer, leading to a temporary or permanent return ban.
+Scoring System: If a customer’s return behavior is suspicious or excessive, TRE may send a signal to the retailer to blacklist the customer from returning items.

 TRE operates in secrecy, meaning consumers are often unaware that their returns are being tracked until they are banned.